conedatascience/covid-data/README.md

 # Covid Data

-This repository stores data pulled from the North Carolina Department of Health and Human Services
+This repository stores data pulled from the North Carolina Department of Health and Human Services.

 # Terms of Use